 • The goal of the Graduate Program is to encourage healthy competition and professionalization among graduating MFA students.
 The artworks included in the final exhibition are determined entirely by the guest curator, who is not required to select artists from each of the regional MFA programs.

-• MFAs in their final year of graduate studies at one of the seven North Texas MFA programs are eligible to apply.
+• MFAs in their final year of graduate studies at one of the seven North Texas MFA programs are eligible to apply for the artist cohort.
 These include:

 • Southern Methodist University